-Javier's narrative depicts the inner reflections of his protagonist by intertwining the thoughts of two beings: the addict and Addiction herself.
+Javier's narrative depicts the reflections of the protagonist by intertwining the thoughts of two characters: the addict and Addiction herself.

 Due to the cynical bias society has against all addicts, the author purposely hides the identity of the narrator, forcing readers to read as if it were their own story.

-As I War Myself emphasizes the struggle between making moral decisions or feeding the addiction, while simultaneously, the author manages to reserve the dignity of his narrator by relating him to everyone else.
+As I War Myself emphasizes the struggle between making moral decisions or feeding the addiction.
+At the same time, the author manages to reserve the dignity of his narrator by relating him to everyone else.

 "As I War Myself reads like a chilling firsthand account.
 It is narrated in the voice of a young man who's held in thrall by addiction.
 As I War Myself is a brutal but thoughtful novella about the deadly trap of addiction."